Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

       open(os.path.join(os.path.dirname(sys.argv[0]), "user-provided-file.txt"))

 *************************************************
- Windows Programs without console give no errors
+ Windows Programs with no console give no errors
 *************************************************

 For debugging purposes, remove ``--disable-console`` or use the options